ScottGledhill/Email_Analyser/Thought_Process.md

 Added tests to check model interacts with database correctly, checked for columns and for calculations, ran migration to create Emails database, with columns necessary.

+Used scope in email model, previously have used class methods, but this seemed cleaner and prettier, set up data for displaying in view.

+will now write Capybara tests for checking integration through to view and then write simple view.